 This dish comes together in less than 20 minutes, so it’s a great weeknight dinner idea.
-You can serve it along with other dishes, such as sautéd vegetables, stir fries, soups, casseroles, and so much more.
+You can serve it along with other dishes, such as this Chinese Corn and Chicken Soup or Asian Chicken Lettuce Wraps.

 Chinese sausage fried rice is my favorite dish to make with this ingredient.
-If you haven’t tried it, you totally should!
+I’d highly recommend using a carbon steel wok to make this recipe!

 How to Make Great Fried Rice

 If there are 5 rules I abide to when making fried rice, it’s these: